kdflint/alliance-ship/README.md

 There is one component that Northbridge Technology Alliance needs in order to make GitHub hit the sweet spot of our [agile development methodology](https://github.com/Northbridge/playbook/wiki/1.How-We-Do), and that is backlog management.

 We have researched lots of task management tools, and there are some very nice ones available.
-However they require the construction of a siloed user base.
+However they require the construction of a siloed user base which is inconvenient and also does not scale well.
 Northbridge needs to work in an agile, backlog-driven fashion and also leverage the public infrastructure and userbase of GitHub, with all of those advantages.
 This project give us the GitHub-integrated backlog we need in order to do that seamlessly.

 ####3/22/16 Update